yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 ---

-:notebook: The example could be rewritten to use the `os.family` fact with 'Red Hat'.
-Updated formatting to match the Puppet style guide and stricter linting.
+:notebook: The example can rewritten to use the `os.family` fact with 'Red Hat', formatted to match the Puppet style guide, and comply with stricter linting.

 ```puppet
 $apache_package_name = $facts['os']['family']? {